 Tango de Manchachicoj

-Notes: "Tango de Manchachicoj" is my response to Argentine tango.
+Tango de Manchachicoj is my ode to Argentine nuevo tango.
 Several years ago, I met the Argentine composer and bandoneonist J.P.
-Jofre when he performed with the Gabriel Chamber Ensemble, and he introduced me to the nuevo tango of Astor Piazzolla and to his own beautifully expressive music.
+Jofre when he performed with the Gabriel Chamber Ensemble, and he introduced me to the incredible works of Astor Piazzolla and to his own beautifully expressive music.